niiknow/laratt-api/readme.md

 * Email bounce/blacklist
 * Products API

 This API give you the ability to quickly import hundred-of-thousands of rows.
+Deploy this somewhere, use X-API-Key for private access, and let this API handle your database access.
+Think of this as a Serverless/Headless kind of database endpoint.
+Let this library worry about handling of your data.
+Otherwise, just use the [laratt](https://github.com/niiknow/laratt) library in your own app.
+This library give you a starter/bootstrap framework on how to make that possible.

 # Table of Contents
 1. [Requirements](#requirements)